ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 In addition to what is defined in {{Section 4.1.2 of I-D.ietf-ace-key-groupcomm}}, the Group Manager performs the following checks.

-If the requesting client is a current group member, the Group Manager MUST reply with a 4.03 (Forbidden) error response.
+If the requesting Client is a current group member, the Group Manager MUST reply with a 4.03 (Forbidden) error response.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{Section 4.1.2 of I-D.ietf-ace-key-groupcomm}}.
 The value of the 'error' field MUST be set to 8 ("Operation permitted only to signature verifiers").

 If GROUPNAME denotes a pairwise-only group, the Group Manager MUST reply with a 4.00 (Bad Request) error response.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{Section 4.1.2 of I-D.ietf-ace-key-groupcomm}}.
 The value of the 'error' field MUST be set to 7 ("Signatures not used in the group").

-If all verifications succeed, the handler replies with a 2.05 (Content) response, specifying data that allows also a signature verifier to verify signatures of messages protected with the group mode and sent to the group (see {{Sections 3.1 and 8.5 of I-D.ietf-core-oscore-groupcomm}}).
+If all verifications succeed, the handler replies with a 2.05 (Content) response, specifying data that allow also an external signature verifier to verify signatures of messages protected with the group mode and sent to the group (see {{Sections 3.1 and 8.5 of I-D.ietf-core-oscore-groupcomm}}).
 The response MUST have Content-Format set to application/ace-groupcomm+cbor.
 The payload of the response is a CBOR map, which is formatted as defined in {{sec-verif-data}}.

 ## ace-group/GROUPNAME/stale-sids {#ssec-resource-stale-sids}